Who was the Parkland shooter’s mother Brenda Woodard?

 Nikolas Cruz, the gunman convicted of killing 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, on Valentine’s Day 2018, is currently being sentenced for the massacre and could face the death penalty.

-On Monday, the 23-year-old’s defence team began its case where attorneys will try to convince the jury in Broward County to sentence him to life in prison instead of death.
+On 22 August, the 23-year-old’s defence team began its case to try to convince the jury in Broward County to sentence him to life in prison instead of death.

 At the centre of their case is the argument that he is mentally ill and that his troubled origins are to blame for his actions – which saw him lay siege to his former school with a legally-purchased AR-15 style semi-automatic rifle in one of the deadliest mass shootings in American history.